renovatebot/renovate/docs/usage/configuration-options.md

 Enabling this option will mean that any detected Git submodules will be cloned at time of repository clone.

-Important: private submodules aren't supported by Renovate, unless the underlying `ssh` layer already has the appropriate permissions.
+Important: private submodules aren't supported by Renovate, unless the underlying `ssh` layer already has the correct permissions.

 ## commitBody